Continuing Education Activity

 - Identify the mechanism of action of beta-lactam antibiotics.

-- Describe the adverse effects of beta-lactam antibiotics.
+- Describe the possible adverse effects of beta-lactam antibiotics.

-- Outline the appropriate monitoring of beta-lactam antibiotics.
+- Outline the appropriate monitoring of patients taking beta-lactam antibiotics.

 - Summarize interprofessional team strategies for improving care coordination and communication to advance beta-lactam antibiotics and improve outcomes.

 Beta-lactam antibiotics are one of the most commonly prescribed drug classes with numerous clinical indications.
-Their advent starting from the 30s of the twentieth century drastically changed the scenario of the fight against bacterial infectious diseases.
-Nowadays, it has been calculated that the annual expenditure for these antibiotics amounts to approx $15 billion of USD and it makes up 65% of the total antibiotics market.
+Their advent starting from the 30s of the twentieth century drastically changed the fight against bacterial infectious diseases.
+Nowadays, it has been calculated that the annual expenditure for these antibiotics amounts to approximately $15 billion USD, and it makes up 65% of the total antibiotics market.
 Their use, however, clashes with the worrying phenomenon of antimicrobial resistance remains, which represents a global health issue.

 From a biochemical point of view, these drugs have a common feature, which is the 3-carbon and 1-nitrogen ring (beta-lactam ring) that is highly reactive.
 This class includes: